 Like any good host, our digestive tract only makes a comfortable home for ample amounts of probiotics if we feed them properly.

-You see, if the friendly flora in our gut don’t have the right kind of food to eat, they won’t be able to stay in the majority, protecting our gut barrier and working to keep us healthy.
+You see, if the friendly flora in our gut don’t have the right kind of food to eat, they won’t be able to stay in the majority, helping to maintain our strong gut barrier and working to keep us healthy.
 That’s where prebiotics come in.
 Like fertilizing a garden, prebiotics are indigestible fibers that provide all the nourishment our probiotics need to survive.

 What’s important to remember is that our helpful microbes can’t produce these critical SCFAs without the appropriate prebiotic fiber in their (and our) diet.

 • Take a daily probiotic supplement.
-A high-quality, multi-strain probiotic formula will provide you with billions of beneficial bacteria to stand guard along your intestinal wall.
-Hyperbiotics Immune contains five targeted probiotic strains, as well as EpiCor®, a yeast superfood that stimulates immune cells and further enhances butyrate production6.
+A high-quality, multi-strain probiotic formula will provide you with billions of beneficial bacteria to help keep your intestinal wall strong.
+Hyperbiotics Immune contains five targeted probiotic strains, as well as EpiCor®, a yeast superfood that supports immune cells and further encourages butyrate production6.

 • Limit exposure to probiotic adversaries.
 In this day and age, so many things deplete the good bacteria in our gut, leaving our gut barrier vulnerable to breaches and attacks.
 Whenever possible, avoid antibiotics (in food and as medicine), antibacterial cleaners, food contaminants, stress, and sugary, processed foods.

-Just as we engage in exercise to keep our outer body looking and feeling fit and strong, we must pay close attention to the inner world of our gut to truly achieve lasting, vibrant health.
-Seeding your system with helpful bacteria and giving the good bugs the fiber they need to make an impressive gut barrier will build your foundation of health from the inside out, so you can live your happiest, healthiest days.References:
+Just as we engage in exercise to keep our outer body looking and feeling fit and strong, we must pay close attention to the inner world of our gut to truly enjoy lasting, vibrant health.
+Caring for your system by introducing helpful bacteria and giving the good bugs the fiber they need to maintain an impressive gut barrier will support your foundation of health from the inside out, so you can live your happiest, healthiest days.References:

 Emily Courtney is a Writer and Editor at Hyperbiotics and mom to two fun and active boys.
 Emily is passionate about natural wellness and helping others learn about the power of probiotics for vibrant health!
 For more ideas on how you can benefit from the power of probiotics and live healthier days, be sure to subscribe to our newsletter.